-Carnegie Library becomes a 19,000-square-foot Apple Store across from the Walter E. Washington Convention Center.
-The store will be one of 13 high-profile locations across the world that also utilize the company’s “town square” concept.
-Apple has planned six weeks of programs headed by local artists that begin May 18.
-The programs include a performance by D.C. rapper GoldLink and a party hosted by local arts group No Kings Collective.
+Carnegie Library became a 19,000-square-foot Apple Store across from the Walter E. Washington Convention Center.
+The store is one of 13 high-profile locations across the world that also utilizes the company’s “town square” concept.
+Apple has daily free programs in correspondence with local artists.

 International Spy Museum

-One of the city’s most popular museums moves from Penn Quarter to L’Enfant Plaza and features 140,000 square feet, more than double the space of the original building.
-A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018.
-The full museum will be complete in spring 2019.
+One of the city’s most popular museums moved from Penn Quarter to L’Enfant Plaza and features 140,000 square feet, more than double the space of the original building and new interactive exhibits.
+A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018 and the full museum reveal in May 2019.